enseitankado/spi-service/README.md

 # Command Line
 ```
 pi@raspberrypi:~/spi-service $ spiservice -h
  OPTIONS
          -c, --console-mode
-                 Used for console mode.
+                 Enable console mode.
-                 In console mode outputs redirect to console instead of syslog.
+                 In console mode the outputs redirected to console instead of syslog.

          -u, --show-updates
                  Used in console mode to print out SHM updates.
                  Printing updates to the console dramatically reduces SPI update speed.
+                 Because of terminal screen refreshing very slow according to SPI peripheral.

          -s, --speed <value>
                  SPI communication speed as Hertz (Hz).
                  Available rates are (as MHz): 0.5,1,2,4,8,16,32.
-                 Default value is 8000000 Hz dir
+                 Default value is: 8000000 Hz

          -l, --latch-delay <value>
                  Latch signal width as microsecond.
-                 Default value is 0 uS dir
+                 Default value is: 0 uS

          -g, --latch-pin <value>
                  Latch pin number as GPIO/BCM numbering.
-                 Default value is 2
+                 Default value is: 2

          -p, --port-count <value>
                  Port count to drive.
 Port count must be a multiple of 96.
-                 Default value 96
+                 Default value is: 96

          -d, --loop-delay-us <value>
                  SHM scanning delay as micro seconds (us).
                  With small values, SHM is read more often, whereas high CPU usage occurs.
-                 Default value 100
+                 Default value is: 100

+         -k, --shm-segment-key <value>
+                 Key value of shm memory to monitor.
+                 Key value must be decimal.
+                 The data read back to the spi buffer is also written back to the SHM memory.
+Default value is: 1000146

+         -w, --disable-shm-writeback <value>
+                 As a default the SPI readback data written back to SHM.
+                 Disable write back if you want shm data to remain unchanged.
+                 Default value is: 0

 ```
 # Testing
 Below command runs with service at the same time.
 I suggest firstly stop the service (sudo systemctl stop spi.service)